godotengine/godot-website/collections/_article/godot-xr-update-oct-2024.md

 The team at W4 has worked closely together with several core Godot XR contributors to improve the core functionality in Godot, improving the experience not just for Meta Quest users, but also for other XR systems.
 Several of the items mentioned in the previous sections benefited greatly from the help provided here.

-These improvements also include various rendering optimisations and fixes.
+These improvements also include various rendering optimizations and fixes.

 ### Enhanced passthrough and hand-tracking support

-On top of the standardisation of passthrough and hand-tracking in Godot, support for many extra features Meta provides was implemented in the [Godot OpenXR Vendors plugin](https://github.com/GodotVR/godot_openxr_vendors).
+On top of the standardization of passthrough and hand-tracking in Godot, support for many extra features Meta provides was implemented in the [Godot OpenXR Vendors plugin](https://github.com/GodotVR/godot_openxr_vendors).

 For passthrough, this includes applying various filters to the passthrough imagery, like adjusting the brightness, contrast and saturation, mapping the colors to other values, or even projecting passthrough onto custom geometry, in order to bring only specific objects from the user's physical environment into an otherwise VR experience.
 See the [Meta Passthrough tutorial](https://godotvr.github.io/godot_openxr_vendors/manual/meta/passthrough.html) for more information.